Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-01-22.md

 ![syscalls_vs_regcalls](/img/syscalls_vs_regcalls.png)

 ### `syscall` vs `supervisor` calls
 A supervisor call (SVC) is a processor instruction that directs the processor to pass control of the computer to the operating system while a system call is a function is used when computer program requests a service from the kernel of the operating system it is executed on.
+A `syscall` can trigger a `supervisor` call.

 ### API per OS?